 The thermostat is a common reason why your furnace may not be working, so you should check your thermostat settings.
 Make sure you’ve set your thermostat to "heat" at temperature high enough for the furnace to come on.
 While that sounds obvious, it's a small detail that is easy to forget.
 Ironically, programmable thermostat settings that are meant to be helpful can be confusing to the user.

-According to How People Actually Use Thermostats from Lawrence Berkeley National Laboratory, "Today's modern programmable thermostats (PTs) are complicated and difficult for users to understand, leading to errors in operation and wasted energy."
+Some programmable thermostats (PTs) can be quite complicated and difficult for users to understand, leading to errors in operation and wasted energy.
 For that reason, it's a good idea to store your thermostat's user guide near the thermostat.
 That way, you can consult its troubleshooting section if a problem arises.

 If your furnace is not working, it’s important that you check the thermostat’s batteries.
 Many programmable thermostats feature a flashing "low battery" icon on their control screen.
 If you see a "low battery" warning, promptly replace them with new batteries.
 If you see other potential problems near your battery housing, such as burn marks or other residues, contact a professional to inspect it.